 There's no charge to access this data all you need to do is sign up and accept the Windows Desktop Application Program Agreement, then upload a signed file using the same certificate you used to sign your application executable files.

 Join the Windows Desktop Application Program

-If your company already has a Windows Dev Center account: Sign into your Dev Center account (using the Microsoft account associated with the account owner) and navigate to the Programs page (either in Account settings or by selecting All in the left navigation menu).
+If your company already has a Partner Center account: Sign into your Partner Center account (using the Microsoft account associated with the account owner) and navigate to the Programs page (either in Account settings or by selecting All in the left navigation menu).
 Under Windows Desktop Application Program, click Get Started to join the program at no additional cost.
-If you have an Azure AD tenant associated with your Dev Center account, users you ve added will be able to access the Windows Desktop Application Program.
+If you have an Azure AD tenant associated with your Partner Center account, users you've added will be able to access the Windows Desktop Application Program.
 Coming soon, we ll allow you to set more granular access for this program.

-If your company has a Dev Center account but you don t have access, ask your administrator to add you as a user.
+If your company has a Partner Center account, but you don't have access to it, ask your administrator to add you as a user.
 Note that only the account owner can join the Windows Desktop Application Program.

-If your company doesn t have a Dev Center account: You can sign up for the Windows Desktop Application Program directly at no cost.
+If your company doesn't have a Partner Center account: You can sign up for the Windows Desktop Application Program directly at no cost.
 Coming soon, we'll provide the option to associate an Azure AD tenant with your account so that other people in your company can also sign in.

 Add your desktop applications